 Teachers provide a supportive yet challenging environment, where pupils aspire to be the best they can be.
 Pupils approach their work with tenacity, especially when faced with challenging problems.

 The topics within the curriculum are sequenced to ensure clear progression for learning.
-We use White Rose Mathematics as a guide and ensure each topic is carefully planned to enable pupils to develop fluency in their skills.
+We use the Sparx maths curriculum as a guide and ensure each topic is carefully planned to enable pupils to develop fluency in their skills.
 Topics are interleaved to support knowledge retention and to enable pupils to make connections between different areas of Mathematics.
-Pupils receive regular verbal and written feedback, which they respond to with integrity.
+Pupils receive regular verbal and written feedback on assessments, which they respond to with integrity.
 Formative assessments take place regularly and are used to ensure pupils are making good progress and to identify those who may need extra support.

 Pupils develop their language and reasoning skills in their mathematical discussions with staff and their peers.
 In lessons, pupils will discuss their ideas and methods and use accurate mathematical vocabulary when doing so.
 Pupils show fellowship and humility when sharing their ideas and methods and when supporting the work of their peers.